citrusvanilla/customs/README.md

 * Python 2.7.11
 * Numpy 1.11.2
 * Pandas 0.19.2
-* SQLite*
+* SQLite

 Analysis:
 * Python 2.7.11
 * Numpy 1.11.2
 * Pandas 0.19.2
+* matplotlib 1.5.2
-* SQLite*
+* SQLite
-* iPython Notebook ....
+* iPython Notebook 4.2.2

 ## A High-Level Overview
 Scheduling Customs agents to handle incoming international arrivals is one of the biggest factors in a passenger's overall wait time, ultimately contributing to missed domestic flight connections.
-The problem can be modeled as a stochastic process in which the passenger's service time by a Customs agent is sampled from a given distribution, and his/her overal wait time is a function of the number of servers working to service passengers in parallel both in the present period, and in periods past.
+The problem can be modeled as a stochastic process in which the passenger's service time by a Customs agent is sampled from a given distribution, and his/her overall wait time is a function of the number of servers working to service passengers in parallel both in the present period, and in periods past.
 We present a method here that uses a time-series aware "greedy" forward search of near-optimal server scheduling to minimize the overall number of servers needed to maintain a given average wait threshold for passengers in the system.

 ## Program Architecture